 Building 600 Richardson Drive

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

 All the schools on JBER are operated by the Anchorage School District.
-There are no DoDS schools on the installation.
-For families living on the installation, there are five elementary schools on JBER.
+There are no DoDEA schools on the installation.
+For families living on the installation, there are three elementary schools on JBER.
 Once children reach middle school and high school, they attend off-base schools.
 There are 2 middle schools and 2 high schools.
 Bus service is provided from the base to your school.
 Breakfast and lunch menus are available at each school.
 They are also posted in the on the district's website.

 The Anchorage School District provides free meals and reduced-price meals for elementary, middle and high school students who are eligible under the National School Lunch Program and National School Breakfast Program.
 Children from households whose income is at or below designated financial levels are eligible for free or reduced-priced meals.
 See the Free and Reduced Price web page for additional information.

 Before and After School care is available through the JBER School-Age Program; please check with SAP for which schools they service as zone exemptions are limited.
 Breakfast and afternoon snacks are served during the school year (when school is in session) with lunch served during full day sessions.

 Middle schools and high schools offer the complete spectrum of sporting activities for all seasons of the year.
 For complete information visit the district website.

 The Anchorage School District offers many services for children with special needs.
 Specific programs are offered for children ages 3-5, grades K-8, and grades 7-12.
 For complete information visit the district website.